Custom decorator and globals in modes

 Configure your decorator

-Let’s consider the following example that uses a decorator & globals to switch locale of a story.
+Let’s consider the following example that uses a decorator & globals to switch the locale of a story.
 It uses the react-i18next library to provide translations.

 The locale values are defined using global types.
 The withI18next decorator retrieves the value of the locale global and applies it to I18nextProvider, enabling us to test stories with different translations.

-import React, { Suspense } from "react";
+import React, { Suspense, useEffect } from "react";

 import { I18nextProvider } from "react-i18next";